Connect with us

 “The lads are buzzing.
 You do ultimately look at other results, we knew they [Tottenham] were playing a game in which they were the favourites, so we had to do our job.”

-After ending a 15-game winless streak in the Premier League, Tottenham match-winner Joao Palhinha told BBC Sport: “Hopefully it changes something.
+After ending a 15-game winless streak in the Premier League, Spurs’ Joao Palhinha said to BBC Sport: “Hopefully it changes something.

 “This victory is much more than that for me, the fans, and the whole club, it’s not a normal season that we have been living until today.
 We all have responsibility in this season.”